magento/devdocs/src/cloud/release-notes/mcp-release-notes.md

 -  {:.fix} **Paypal Checkout patch**–Fixes a Magento 2.3.7 issue with PayPal Express where the previously placed order price is displayed.<!--MC-42674-->

--  {:.fix} **Patch category support**–Added support for processing patch categories and origin sources assigned to Magento Quality Patches.
-The categories allow customers to use filters and sorting to find patches more quickly when using [Magento Quality Patches](https://github.com/magento/quality-patches) and the Site-wide Analysis Tool (SWAT). <!--MC-38577-->
+-  {:.fix} **Patch category support**–Added support for processing patch categories and origin sources assigned to Quality Patches Tool.
+The categories allow customers to use filters and sorting to find patches more quickly when using  [Quality Patches Tool](https://github.com/magento/quality-patches) and the Site-wide Analysis Tool (SWAT). <!--MC-38577-->

 ## v1.0.10
 *Release date: May 10, 2021*<br/>